michisee/alertmanager/README.md

     - 'docker/debian8-64'
 ```

-If image Files are not existing in `spec/acceptance/nodesets/docker/`:
+If a host config file is not existing in `spec/acceptance/nodesets/docker`:

 ```yaml
 ---